Menu

 How many Inspector Ryga novels are there?

-There are four Inspector Ryga 1950s set historical mysteries with number five to be published in June 2024.
+There are five Inspector Ryga 1950s set historical mysteries with the latest DEATH ON BOARD published in June 2024.
 Read more about the Scotland Yard detective who is sent out to the coast around Britain to solve baffling coastal crimes.

 Check out my articles on my Latest Blog or send me your questions via the contact form